 You will deep dive on multiple disciplines and bring insights together in new and exciting ways to solve real-world problems.

-Our interdisciplinary programme will involve focused learning on a range of disciplines across the sciences, arts and design, technology, the social sciences, and the humanities.
-It’s important to not think in traditional ways when considering these subjects - the world is not divided up in this way, so neither is this programme.
+Our interdisciplinary degree will involve focused learning on a range of disciplines across the sciences, arts and design, technology, the social sciences, and the humanities.
+It’s important to not think in traditional ways when considering these subjects - the world is not divided up in this way, so neither is this degree.

 This kind of interdisciplinary understanding will help you interact with and tackle real-world problems.

 During your time at LIS, you will investigate complex challenges such as childhood obesity, plastic pollution, genome editing, and global pandemics.
 Whilst the course is structured around real-world problems, its core is centred on academic disciplines and a range of research methods.
 A strong understanding of these will allow you to graduate with tools and skills designed for the rapidly changing future of work.